ateanorge/CNSDQ121/04-Marius/30-Docker/README.md

 # Install Docker and run a Docker container with WSL

+- Before you begin, you should make sure the VM has enough CPU and RAM (suggestion; 4xCPU and 8GB RAM)

 Follow this guide: https://docs.docker.com/docker-for-windows/wsl/

 ## Download and install Docker desktop